 I’m a journalist who’s learned a few handy tricks — like podcasting and documentary films and staying solvent — over the years.
 Over two-plus decades I’ve had many an adventure as a writer, editor, investigative journalist and film producer working in newsrooms across the US and Europe covering, you name it: tech IPOs, hostage standoffs, bus bombings in Israel, exploring the DR Congo’s perilous open-pit copper and cobalt mines, imperiled honeybees, hacking the Papal Conclave, alternative fuels you can drink, quantum computing, wine and, of course, a little politics.
 (For a quick glimpse, you can see my career snapshot on Vizualize.me.)

-After strategic engagements like this, I have developed a series of instructional workshops delivering the latest tips and tools on how to manage an organization’s reputation and ensure their policies are updated for the Twitter age.
+I have developed a series of instructional workshops delivering the latest tips and tools on how to manage an organization’s reputation and ensure their policies are updated for the Twitter age.
 Lastly, I have worked with small organizations to tap the power of social media for cause-related marketing and fund-raising.
-I developed a digital editorial strategy for an NGO that significantly boosted its visibility, directly leading to more than $150,000 in new funding commitments from donors.

 #FAIL, the book…